graphcore/poptorch/docs/user_guide/overview.rst

 At the end of processing, a "cool-down" period is required to aggregate the results and apply weight updates.

+Although you only define the :py:class:`~poptorch.Phase` for forward passes, the corresponding phases for backward passes are also created.

 .. _sharded_execution:

 Sharded execution